jbatson5/SCALE-test/docs/MAVRIC.rst

 For CADIS, a biased multiple source needs to be developed so that the birth weights of sampled particles still match the target weights of the importance map.
-For a problem with multiple sources (each with a distribution :math:`q_{i}\left( \overrightarrow{r},E \right)` and a strength :math:`S_{i}`), the goal of the Monte Carlo calculation is to compute some response :math:`R` for a response function :math:`\sigma_{d}\left( \overrightarrow{r},E \right)` at a given detector.
+For a problem with multiple sources---each with a distribution :math:`q_{i}\left( \overrightarrow{r},E \right)` and a strength :math:`S_{i}`---the goal of the Monte Carlo calculation is to compute some response :math:`R` for a response function :math:`\sigma_{d}\left( \overrightarrow{r},E \right)` at a given detector,

 .. math::